Overhead power line: Insulated conductors and cable

 Overhead insulated cables are rarely used, usually for short distances (less than a kilometer).
 Insulated cables can be directly fastened to structures without insulating supports.
 An overhead line with bare conductors insulated by air is typically less costly than a cable with insulated conductors.

 A more common approach is "covered" line wire.
 It is treated as bare cable, but often is safer for wildlife, as the insulation on the cables increases the likelihood of a large-wing-span raptor to survive a brush with the lines, and reduces the overall danger of the lines slightly.
 These types of lines are often seen in the eastern United States and in heavily wooded areas, where tree-line contact is likely.
 The only pitfall is cost, as insulated wire is often costlier than its bare counterpart.
 Many utility companies implement covered line wire as jumper material where the wires are often closer to each other on the pole, such as an underground riser/pothead, and on reclosers, cutouts and the like.

 Dampers

-Because power lines can suffer from aeroelastic flutter and "galloping" oscillations driven by wind, tuned mass dampers are often attached to the line, to change the characteristics of the line's physical oscillations.
-A common type is the Stockbridge damper.
+Because power lines can suffer from aeroelastic flutter driven by wind, Stockbridge dampers are often attached to the lines to reduce the vibrations.